platformsh/platformsh-docs/docs/src/development/ssh/troubleshoot-ssh.md

 You can use this information to make one last check of the private key file.

-If you're still stuck, [submit a support ticket](https://console.platform.sh/-/users/:user/tickets) to get help solving your issue.
+If you're still stuck, [submit a support ticket and provide the SSH debug information](https://console.platform.sh/-/users/:user/tickets) to get help solving your issue.

+{{% troubleshoot %}}